Tongue biopsyBiopsy - tongue

 A tongue biopsy can be done using a needle.

 - You will get numbing medicine at the place where the biopsy is to be done.

 Some types of tongue biopsies remove a thin slice of tissue.
-Others are done under general anesthesia.
-You will be asleep and pain-free so that a larger area may be removed and examined.
+Medicine to numb the area (local anesthetic) will be used.
+Others are done under general anesthesia, (allowing you to be asleep and pain-free) so that a larger area may be removed and examined.

 How to Prepare for the Test

 You may be told not to eat or drink anything for several hours before the test.